 👋 Hola!
 My name is Trisha!
 This Sayulita travel guide is a culmination of my 2 years of living in Sayulita stint so I hope this helps you on your trip!

-Sayulita is currently where I live.
 I traveled here three years ago and never left.
-The vibe here is so different that you barely can differentiate between traveling and living here – everyone knows each other.
-There is a deep desire to be involved in the community that’s why together with the community, I started Sayulita Insider, a platform where we feature the local life in town apart from the beaches and the beautiful Airbnbs.
+The vibe in Sayulita is so different that you barely can differentiate between traveling and living here – everyone knows each other.
+There is a deep desire to be involved in the community.

-- Currency: the currency in Mexico is called the New Mexican peso (MXN).
-As of 03 Feb 2020, $1 USD = $20 MXN.
+- Currency: The currency in Mexico is called the New Mexican peso (MXN).
+As of 03 Feb 2020, US$1 = $20 MXN.
 The travel budget in Sayulita will be discussed in this article, too.

 - Electricity socket: Mexico uses types A and B but in Sayulita, type A is more common.
 See all plug types here to know what to pack!

 - Visa: Mexico is no longer giving 180 days visas so if your goal is to stay here for 6 months, that won’t be possible anymore.